 Invest in a Storage Bed

 Now to some of you, this might not seem completely stress free.
 But trust me, now I have a storage bed, tidying things away really isn’t a chore.
 I’m the kind of person that needs to know that I really don’t want something anymore before I bin it.
 So having a storage bed allows me to keep it for a little while longer.
 And if it’s been in the storage bed for a year without being used, it then goes in the bin.

-I could not live without my storage bed.
+I could not live without my fabulous storage bed.
 In fact I actually have two Furl Max Beds.
-Each one has a whopping 1,050 cubic litres of storage, and my flat would not look like it did without them.
+Each one has a whopping 1,050 cubic litres of storage with a depth that allows me to fit all our suitcases, and use storage boxes to keep everything well organised so we can store bedding and cables neatly, we even added a shoe rack!
+My flat would not look like it did without them.
 Having them allows me to declutter slowly too, which is often what you need to do to not get stressed by it!

 don’t stop until you have finished